openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/security_hardening.rst

 changes to Mandatory / Discretionary Access Control, creating / destroying users or groups.

-Rules can be declared using an enviroment file and injected into ``/etc/audit/audit.rules``::
+Rules can be declared using an environment file and injected into ``/etc/audit/audit.rules``::

     parameter_defaults: